briday-lab/memory-finder/README.md

 ## Deployment

-### Vercel (Recommended)
+### AWS Amplify (Recommended)

-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to AWS Amplify
-2. Set environment variables in Vercel dashboard
+2. Set environment variables in Amplify console
 3. Deploy automatically on push to main branch

 ### Other Platforms